 “I very nearly didn’t do this film, but there was so little work around I felt I couldn’t say no. The week before I’d had a meeting about Worzel Gummidge, but Pertwee had his favourites.
 I knew that from Who” (Dennis Fulcher, ‘The Devil of Christmas’)

-Steve Pemberton and Reece Shearsmith’s remarkable writing for the series involves taking an idea or premise and moving it along surprising routes & at unpredictable angles, with the aim of confounding expectations of narrative trajectory whilst shaking up viewers’ inclinations and assumptions.
+Steve Pemberton and Reece Shearsmith’s remarkable writing for the series involves taking an idea or premise and moving it along surprising routes and at unpredictable angles, with the aim of confounding expectations of narrative trajectory and shaking up viewers’ proclivities and assumptions.

 Shearsmith & Pemberton have also given themselves the creative room to experiment with the form of their perfectly formed playlets (S1’s ‘A Quiet Night In’ was wordless; S2’s ‘Cold Comfort’ narrative was told using only CCTV camera shots)

-Any ‘Inside No. 9’ stands up to numerous viewings and not just because of its striking quality.
-In order to see the encompassing creativity in its totality, several watches may be required to fully appreciate the multi-layered levels it is operating on.
-Looking again at an episode is like coming anew to something not fully understood the first time: Juxtaposed ideas and different elements emerge from the density of detail contained within; the cultivated, precise way the denouement was reached is revealed, as well as how those surprises along the journey were shaped & intimated; nuances originally missed are picked up on.
-All in all, a deeper appreciation of the complex layers & a better understanding of the Faberge egg of intricate construction involved in Pemberton & Shearsmith’s writing comes from watching a No. 9 story more than once.
+Every ‘Inside No. 9’ stands up to numerous viewings and not just because of their remarkable quality.
+In order to see the encompassing creativity in its totality, several rewatches of a No.9 story enable the viewer to begin to fully appreciate the multi-layered levels it is operating on.
+Revisiting an episode is like coming anew to something not discerned to its fullest extend from the first initial watch: Juxtaposed ideas and contrasting elements emerge from the density of detail contained within; the cultivated, precise way the denouement was reached is revealed; how those surprises along the journey were shaped and intimated are better understood; nuances originally missed are picked up on.
+All in all, a deeper understanding of the complex layers and a finer grasp of the Faberge egg of intricate construction involved in Pemberton & Shearsmith’s writing comes from seeing a particular No. 9 story more than once.

 Over two series it has become abundantly clear just how much Inside No. 9’s two creators are in total command of their unique work.
 Their depth of care, attention to detail and meticulousness is beyond compare.
 The artistry involved, the scope of imagination brought to bear on each story is simply astonishing – ‘Inside No. 9’ really is a labour of love for them.